Social

 Support for employees raising children and providing nursing care

 To promote a working environment where employees who are raising young children or providing nursing care can work at ease, we have improved our system to support the balance between work and child care or nursing care.
 Since April 2018, we have extended the childcare leave period to three years maximum and the nursing care leave period to 183 days maximum.
-We have also expanded the range of employees eligible for sick/injured childcare leave from the those stipulated by law to all who are raising children who are junior high school students or younger.
-In addition, we have signed a joint use agreement with company-led childcare centers and introduced preferred benefits such as the right to the early nursery applications.
+We have also expanded the range of employees eligible for sick/injured childcare leave from the those stipulated by law to all who are raising children who are junior high school students.
 We have also introduced an internal consultation service to provide appropriate advice and information individually.
-We are also proactive in using the consultation service to deepen our understanding of male employees’ participation in childcare, raise awareness in the overall workplace, and enhance support measures.
+In fiscal 2023, we began providing an e-learning program titled “Nursing care seminar: living in the era of the 100-year lifespan,” and made it available at any time.

 Initiatives for global human resource employment